dkargin/pyd20/docs/feats.md

     - Weapon focus                      OK
     - Improved critical (doubles crit range)
     - Power critical (+4 to crit confirm)   OK
     - Insightful strike                 OK
     - Quick Staff.
 Or monk is boring
-    - Improved trip
+    - Improved trip                     OK
     - Improved disarm
     - Point blank shot                  OK
 1. Feats providing additional attacks:
     - Two weapon fighting       OK
-    - Ranged feat series
+    - Ranged feat series        OK
     - Spinning Halberd          OK
     - Cleave
 1. Feats with unique progression (Sneak attack, Flurry of blows, Barbarian Rage)
-    - Sneak attack
+    - Sneak attack.
+Need flanking, flatfooted and 'denied dex' statuses
-    - Skirmish
+    - Skirmish.
 1. Feats that provide 'combat styles'
     - Flurry of blows                   OK
+    - Rapid Shot.
+Works just like flurry of blows
     - Power attack
     - Combat expertise
+    - Manyshot and other 'volley' attacks with same atack roll
 1. AoO feats:
     - Defencive sweep
     - Combat reflexes                   OK
     - Deft opportunist                  OK

+1. Feat with active effect

 # Local feat description #

+I've gathered some feat descriptions.
+Just for reference

+## Defencive Sweep ##

-Defencive Sweep.
-Pre: BAB+15.
+**Prerequisite**: BAB+15.

 AoO if adjacent enemy does not move.
 PHBII pg 78.

 ## Combat Expertise ##
 You are trained at using your combat skill for defense as well as offense.

 **Prerequisite**: INT 13

-### Benefit ###
+**Benefit**
 When you use the attack action or the full attack action in melee, you can take a penalty of as much as -5 on your attack roll and add the same number (+5 or less) as a dodge bonus to your Armor Class.
 This number may not exceed your base attack bonus.
 The changes to attack rolls and Armor Class last until your next action.

 **Special** : A fighter may select Combat Expertise as one of his fighter bonus feats (see page 38).